Loros UdeC: History

-The team was born in the Third Division of Mexico, debuting on September 10, 1981, playing their matches in Manzanillo until that year when the University of Colima acquired San Jorge Stadium at a price of 400 million pesos, which would become the team headquarters.
+The team originated in the Tercera División de México, debuting on September 10, 1981, playing their matches in Manzanillo, Colima until that year when the University of Colima acquired the Estadio San Jorge at a price of 400 million pesos, which would become the team headquarters.
 They would position themselves in the top positions during their debut season.

-In the 1981-1982 Championship from August to May, Loros finished first in their group, which gave them the right to play the playoffs for promotion to the Second Division of Mexico and were the runner-ups; therefore, the team was invited to join the category of the Second Division of Mexico in Group B, but declined the invitation for economic reasons.
+In the 1981-82 tournament from August to May, Loros de UdeC finished first in their group, which gave them the right to play the playoffs for promotion to the Segunda División de México and were the runner-ups; therefore, the team was invited to join the category of the Segunda División in Group B, but declined the invitation for economic reasons.

-The team participated in a quadrangular hosted in Cihuatlán, Jalisco during the league championship of 1982–1983.
-During this time one of their players was called to participate as a starter in the forward position of the Mexican College Football team that represented Mexico in the University World Championship.
+The team participated in a quadrangular hosted in Cihuatlán, Jalisco during the league championship of 1982–83.
+During this time one of their players was called to participate as a starter in the forward position of the Mexican College Football team that represented Mexico City in the University World Championship.
 In the campaign of 1985, a Loros team coached by Héctor "Chale" Hernández enjoyed an undefeated run that ended after 3 loses.
 "Chale" Hernández died on June 18, 1984, after suffering a car accident traveling to the city of Colima.
 Hernández was the only one to perish in the crash.

-In professional sports, the University of Colima participated in the championship of the Mexican Football Federation, 1986–1987, remaining in second place in their group, which won them the right to go to the tournament "Liguilla de Ascenso".
+In professional sports, the University of Colima participated in the championship of the Federación Mexicana de Fútbol, 1986–1987, remaining in second place in their group, which won them the right to go to the tournament "Liguilla de Ascenso".

 In 1991, the University of Colima ceded the franchise for two years to "Club Deportivo Colimense" by a sum of 150 million pesos.
 The club was nicknamed "Palmeros", winning the tournament from 1992 to 1993.
-The contract was extended for several years, changing the team name to simply "Palmeros de Colima" in the nineties.
+The contract was extended for several years, changing the team name to simply "Palmeros de Colima" in the 1990s.

 After an agreement with the State Government, the University of Colima and state administration shared the franchise Palmeros de Colima with fifty percent ownership for each.
-Later it was announced that the Palmeros would be called Palmeros-Loros, playing in Second Division of Mexico and being coached by famed ex-player François Omam-Biyik.
+Later it was announced that the Palmeros would be called Palmeros-Loros, playing in Segunda División de México and being coached by famed ex-player François Omam-Biyik.
 The team was called Palmeros-Loros until governor Silverio Cavazos ceded the state's fifty percent stake in the franchise.
 It was then renamed Loros de la Universidad de Colima.
-This change led to Ernesto Santana being designated as coach, who was remembered as one of the pillars of the successful 80's Loros teams led by coach Hector Hernandez.
+This change led to Ernesto Santana being designated as coach, who was remembered as one of the pillars of the successful 80's Loros teams led by coach Héctor Hernández.